Saasufy/saasufy-components/README.md

 ### input-combiner

 A component which can be used to combine data from multiple `input-provider` components and pass the combined data to other components (or HTML elements) via custom attributes.
-A common use case for it is to pass user input to `collection-browser` or `model-viewer` components to then fetch data from Saasufy.
+A common use case for it is to pass user input to `collection-viewer` or `model-viewer` components to then fetch data from Saasufy.
 This component can be configured to provide its data to multiple components (consumers) via custom attributes.

 **Import**